jiaohehu/NPreview/DOC.md

 The default setting for this flag is true.

-# A sample block
+# A excerpt block

-A sample block is a block that shows an sample or example of something for illustration purpose, such as for showing a piece of code snippet.
+A experpt block is a block that shows an provides an excerpt or example of something for illustration purpose, such as for showing a piece of code snippet.

-A sample block is recognized by the setting up of a flag that is "sample", and a block that is indented at least to the number of spaces required.
+A excerpt block is recognized by the setting up of a flag that is "excerpt", and a block that is indented at least to the number of spaces required.

 ~~~
-My Article Title
+My Title
-: sample = 4
+: excerpt = 4

 Lorem ipsum dolor sit amet, consectetur
 adipiscing elit, sed do eiusmod tempor